axibase/atsd/api/network/series.md

 series e:server001 m:cpu_used=72.0 m:memory_used=94.5 s:1425482080
 ```

-* Same as the above, using Unix milliseconds.
+* Same as the above, using milliseconds in Unix time.

 ```ls
 series e:server001 m:cpu_used=72.0 m:memory_used=94.5 ms:1425482080000